 And with Fall comes

 and all the autumn colors I love.
 I have plans for 4 or 5 fall wallhangings.
-Some will be themed for Halloween, but others just for autumn or harvest time,
+Some will be themed for Halloween,

 and then on to Thanksgiving.